ENGLISH FOR CONGRESS POSITION

 through traffic similar to the I-295 bypass around Richmond and

-Petersburg that has already existed for the past twenty five
+Petersburg that has already existed for the past 40+years.

-years.
-Simple short-term transit solutions such as the
+Simple short-term transit solutions such as the regional express

-Rather than resort to unaffordable expensive rail transit or
+Rather than resort to extremely expensive rail transit or

 exclusionary road user solutions, there are short term low-cost